NathanMuss/movieWatchList/README.md

 ## Installation

-You can (probably/usually?) test out the app at https://snack.expo.io/@nathanmuss/b36885 - I've been having intermittent issues with this setup, sometimes there is a very long queue, sometimes things just don't load quite properly there.
-If you know of another way to display mobile apps in browser, please feel free to shoot me a message.

 This assumes you have local simulators/emulators set up for iOS and Android (or have expo installed on your physical device).

 To run using expo clone this repo, and run the following from the cloned directory.